status-im/bigbrother-specs/data_sync/discovery-comparison.md

  - Leightweight

 **Cons**
- - Susceptible to spam attacks
+ - Susceptible to spam attacks (suggest PoW for anti-spam, this is no longer mobile friendly)